 Silverfish Extermination and Control in Illinois

 - Finding small irregular shaped holes in fabrics is a common sign of silverfish.
-Irregular shaped holes in wallpaper is another indicator as these insects are fond of glue.
+Irregularly shaped holes in wallpaper is another indicator as these insects are fond of glue.

 - Small irregular holes and yellow stains on clothing or fabric are usually signs of silverfish damage.